 apply.
 You might need to increase the Java heap size for orchestration services.

 Assign task permissions to a user role

-From the list of user roles, click the one you want to have task permissions.
+From the list of user roles, click the role you want to have task permissions.

 On the Permissions tab, in the Type box, select Tasks.

-For Permission, select Run tasks, and then select All from the Instance drop-down list.
+For Permission, select Run tasks, and select All from the Instance drop-down list.

 Adjust the orchestrator configuration files

 Set up the orchestrator API for Bolt in the same configuration file that is used for PE client tools: